 It is the purpose of the methods used in the workshop to create a continuum of experience based on listening and dialog.
-For this reason, the methods form an interactive and organic whole as conveyed in Fig. 1 below:
+This entails that the methods are united by the same holistic purpose as conveyed in Fig. 1 below :

-With what experiences

-can I build my repertoire

-of sensitivities and skills?
+With what experiences can I build my repertoire of sensitivities and skills?